SolviQorda/get-zapped/README.md

 * There are several chatrooms you can ask for help:
 	* For IRC, try Freenode#yesod and Freenode#haskell
 	* [Functional Programming Slack](https://fpchat-invite.herokuapp.com/), in the #haskell, #haskell-beginners, or #yesod channels.

+## Contributing

+We welcome contributions!
+Take a look at the issues page for an idea of what's needed.